spine-tools/Spine-Toolbox/docs/source/data_store_form/adding_data.rst

 Adding data
 -----------

-This section describes the available tools to view data.
+This section describes the available tools to add new data.

 .. contents::
    :local:

-This section describes the available tools to add new data.

 Adding object classes
 =====================